tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 - When user opens a chapter, `fetchPageList` will be called and it will return a list of `Page`s.
 - While a chapter is open the reader will call `fetchImageUrl` to get URLs for each page of the manga.
-- chapter pages are are started from `0`.
+- Chapter pages start from `0`.
-- if `Page.imageUrl`s are available immediately, you should pass them here, otherwise(and you can set `page.url` to a empty string. otherwise, you have to override `imageUrlParse` to fill those imageUrls.
+- If `Page.imageUrl`s are available immediately, you should pass them here.
+Otherwise, you can set `page.url` to a empty string and override `imageUrlParse` to fill those `imageUrl`s.

 ### Misc notes

 - Sometimes you may find no use for some inherited methods.
 If so just override them and throw exceptions: `throw UnsupportedOperationException("Not used.")`
 - You probably will find `getUrlWithoutDomain` useful when parsing the target source URLs.
 - If possible try to stick to the general workflow from `HttpSource`/`ParsedHttpSource`; breaking them may cause you more headache than necessary.
-- by implementing `ConfigurableSource` you can add settings to your source, you'd probably want to use Android's `SharedPreferences`in the code to store your settings.(documentation [here](https://developer.android.com/reference/android/content/SharedPreferences))
+- By implementing `ConfigurableSource` you can add settings to your source, which is backed by [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences).

 ## Running